 - Place the flat iron steaks in a resealable plastic bag.
-Pour aji marinade over steaks and work it around the meat to get an even coating.
-Seal the bag and place into refrigerator for 6-24 hours.
+Pour the aji marinade over steaks and work it around the meat to get an even coating.
+Seal the bag and place it into refrigerator for 6-24 hours.
 Take the bag with steaks out of the fridge 20-30 minutes before cook time,

-- Preheat your grill for medium-high heat, or 375 degrees F. Have a reliable instant-read thermometer nearby.
+- Preheat your grill for medium-high heat, or 375 degrees F. Have your reliable instant-read thermometer nearby.

 - Place the marinated flat iron steak onto the grill.
 Cook 5-7 minutes per side.
 See my steak temperature guide to determine your desired doneness.

 - Once the steak is cooked, remove it from the grill and set it onto a clean cutting board.
 Let it rest for 7-10 minutes.
 Remove tortillas and set them aside.

 - Build your flat iron steak tacos: slice steak into thin (1/4″) strips and serve in warmed tortillas along with your favorite toppings.

 - If you’ve made a double batch of the aji sauce, use the reserved half to serve with the tacos.

 - Meat: If you cannot find beef flat iron steaks for these tacos, flank steak will suffice.
 Keep in mind that flank steak can be tougher than flat-iron and may require a longer marinating and cooking time.
 You can also use hanger, skirt, or sirloin flap steak for this recipe.

 - Spice: If you love spicy food, add an extra jalapeno or habanero pepper sauce to the aji mixture.
 Experiment with the flavors and create something spectacular that suits your tastes.